meruyert4/CoffeHeaven/README.md

 ## 🚀 How to Run

-To get **Frappuchino** up and running locally with Docker, follow these steps:
+To get **CoffeHeaven** up and running locally with Docker, follow these steps:

 1. Make sure you have **Docker** installed on your machine.
 2. Clone the repository to your local machine.